Enzo Maccarinelli: Early career

 Maccarinelli turned professional in 1999, but employed a new trainer after parting ways with his father who noted "I couldn't push him to be world champion because he'd answer me back".
-The pair instead hired Charlie Pearson, a former trainer of Nicky Piper.
+The pair instead hired Charlie Pearson, a former trainer of fellow Welsh boxer Nicky Piper.
 Maccarinelli made his professional debut on 2 October 1999 against Paul Bonson, winning a points decision over four rounds at the Cardiff International Arena.
 In the following four months, he won two further fights, both by TKO.

 In his fourth professional fight, Maccarinelli suffered his first defeat in a shock upset against southpaw Lee Swaby at Swansea Leisure Centre.
 Maccarinelli was regarded as a bright prospect ahead of the bout and the fight was the headline of an event broadcast in live television.
 He had been in the ascendancy in the early rounds and had knocked down Swaby on one occasion before Swaby won the fight after stopping Maccarinelli in the third round.
 Maccarinelli has attributed the defeat to his lifestyle at the time, as he spent the build up to the fight drinking and eating junk food, later commenting " I wasn't living the life.
 There's a picture somewhere of me two nights before the fight, out in town.
 I shouldn't have been out, and I think I believed my own hype".
 He later admitted to rewatching the fight on more than one occasion to "keep his feet on the ground.

 Maccarinelli returned to the ring seven months later to defeat Chris Woollas on points.
 Between 2001 and January 2003, Maccarinelli embarked on a winning streak, winning a further eight bouts to move onto nine consecutive wins.
 Ahead of a bout against Estonian Valeri Semiskur, he failed an eye exam as part of his medical before the fight.
 He later revealed that he had suffered from poor eyesight since the start of his career, but had repeatedly passed the medicals by asking a friend to take the test beforehand and note the answers.
 This ruse was only discovered ahead of the Semiskur bout when the optician changed the test board without Maccarinelli knowing.
 As a result, he underwent laser eye surgery before the bout to fix the problem.
 He went on to defeat Semiskur by TKO in the first round at the Mountbatten Centre in Portsmouth.